Pieter Bruegel the Elder: Prints and drawings

 Among his greatest successes were a series of allegories, among several designs adopting many of the very individual mannerisms of his compatriot Hieronymus Bosch: The Seven Deadly Sins and The Virtues.
 The sinners are grotesque and unidentifiable while the allegories of virtue often wear odd headgear.
-That imitations of Bosch sold well is demonstrated by his drawing Big Fish Eat Little Fish (now Albertina), which Bruegel signed but Cock shamelessly attributed to Bosch in the print version.
+That imitations of Bosch sold well is demonstrated by his drawing Big Fish Eat Little Fish (held in the Albertina museum collection), which Bruegel signed but Cock shamelessly attributed to Bosch in the print version.

 Although Bruegel presumably made them, no drawings that are clearly preparatory studies for paintings survive.
 Most surviving drawings are finished designs for prints, or landscape drawings that are fairly finished.
 After a considerable purge of attributions in recent decades, led by Hans Mielke, sixty-one sheets of drawings are now generally agreed to be by Bruegel.
 A new "Master of the Mountain Landscapes" has emerged from the carnage.
 Mielke's key observation was that the lily watermark on the paper of several sheets was only found from around 1580 onwards, which led to the rapid acceptance of his proposal.
-Another group of about twenty-five pen drawings of landscapes, many signed and dated as by Bruegel, are now given to Jacob Savery, probably from the decade of so before Savery's death in 1603.
-A giveaway was that two drawings including the walls of Amsterdam were dated 1563 but included elements only built in the 1590s.
+Another group of about twenty-five pen drawings of landscapes, many signed and dated as by Bruegel, are now attributed to Jacob Savery, probably from the decade of so before his death in 1603.
+A giveaway was that two drawings, including the walls of Amsterdam, were dated 1563 but included elements only built in the 1590s.
 This group appears to have been made as deliberate forgeries.

 Family

 Around 1563, Bruegel moved from Antwerp to Brussels, where he married Mayken Coecke, the daughter of the painter Pieter Coecke van Aelst and Mayken Verhulst.
-As registered in the archives of the Cathedral of Antwerp, their deposition for marriage was registered 25 July 1563.
-The marriage itself was concluded in the Chapel Church, Brussels in 1563.
+As registered in the archives of the Cathedral of Antwerp, their deposition for marriage was registered on 25 July 1563.
+The marriage was concluded in the Chapel Church, Brussels in 1563.

 Pieter the Elder had two sons: Pieter Brueghel the Younger and Jan Brueghel the Elder (both kept their name as Brueghel).
 Their grandmother, Mayken Verhulst, trained the sons because "the Elder" died when both were very small children.
-The older brother, Pieter Brueghel copied his father's style and compositions with competence and considerable commercial success.
-Jan was much more original, and very versatile.
+The older brother, Pieter Brueghel, copied his father's style and compositions with competence and considerable commercial success.
+Jan was much more original and very versatile.
 He was an important figure in the transition to the Baroque style in Flemish Baroque painting and Dutch Golden Age painting in a number of its genres.
-He was often a collaborator with other leading artists, including with Peter Paul Rubens on many works including the Allegory of Sight.
+He was often a collaborator with other leading artists, including with Peter Paul Rubens on many works, including the Allegory of Sight.

 Other members of the family include Jan van Kessel the Elder (grandson of Jan Brueghel the Elder) and Jan van Kessel the Younger.
 Through David Teniers the Younger, son-in-law of Jan Brueghel the Elder, the family is also related to the whole Teniers family of painters and the Quellinus family of painters and sculptors, through the marriage of Jan-Erasmus Quellinus to Cornelia, daughter of David Teniers the Younger.